 Even still, Rosen points out the growing risk of inflation makes assets such as rare coins an “attractive investment refuge,” especially when coupled with the likelihood of higher prices for precious metals, a phenomenon that usually drives investors and the general public to the avenue of rare coins.
 “There’s one thing I’ve noticed over my career that can be counted on, and that is the promotional and marketing efforts of the industry to seize on opportunities that produce higher revenue.”

-As for rare coins, the numismatic scholar is confident top-end rarities, the type that make news headlines when they cross the auction block, will continue leading the way.
+As for rare coins, the numismatic scholar is confident that top-end rarities, the type that makes news headlines when they cross the auction block, will continue leading the way.
 “Our highly-prized trophy coins – a term I ‘coined’ a few decades ago – will do marvelously well.
 They satisfy the criteria favored by affluent buyers.
-Such coins are private and compact assets, highly mobile, and pedigreed and documented by PCGS or Numismatic Guaranty Corporation (NGC), often enhanced further when accompanied with a sticker from Certified Acceptance Corporation (CAC).
-They are the true master works of numismatics.”
+Such coins are private and compact assets, highly mobile, pedigreed and documented by PCGS or Numismatic Guaranty Corporation (NGC), often enhanced further when accompanied by a sticker from Certified Acceptance Corporation (CAC).
+They are the true masterworks of numismatics.”

 Whether buying expensive rarities or more common, lower-priced coins, Rosen’s key advice is to buy “solid-for-the-grade” coins.
 “Why?
 Over the next 20 years, we have to allow for technical innovations that will be developed to aid in the grading and valuation of coins.
 There could be a whole new grading system,” he poses.
 “Those coins that are at the low end of their grade, certainly coins that are ‘questionably graded,’ might be penalized.”